Home Aviation Private Jets to World Cup Final 2026

 ~10 miles · ~20 min transfer

-The FAA's dedicated World Cup safety plan covers all US host cities and sets out the operational framework for private aircraft on match days.
+The FAA's dedicated World Cup safety plan covers all US host cities.
 Check it directly and monitor for updates — procedures can change as TFR NOTAMs are published 3 to 5 days before each event.

-FAA Rules — What Private Jet Travelers Must Know
+FAA Rules — What Private Jet Travellers Must Know

 • Flight plan filing: Must be filed at least 6 hours, but no more than 24 hours, before departure.